iddqdidkfaidclip/Clipurr-clipboard-manager/README.md

 3. First launch: right-click the app → **Open** (macOS Gatekeeper — normal for apps outside the App Store)
 4. Grant **Accessibility** when asked — needed for auto-paste

 That’s it.
-No App Store, no paid Apple Developer account required for users.
+No App Store, nothing to pay.

 ## Build